Andira inermis

 The tree grows to approximately 35 metres in height and 0.7 metre in diameter.
 It is evergreen and unbuttressed and has a dense crown and pink flowers.
 It grows primarily in riparian zones in forests along rivers.
 It can also be found in drier areas, including roadsides, pastures, and woodlands.

+Known for its unpleasant cabbage-like smell, the leaves of Andira inermis are large and green when mature and tan in color when developing.

 The tree's wood is used for lumber, and its smooth gray bark reportedly has narcotic, laxative, and vermifuge properties.

+Medicinal Applications

+Andira inermis has many connections to traditional medicine in Nigeria, where it has been historically used to alleviate sickness and treat diabetes.
+A study conducted on rats measuring toxicity and glucose levels confirmed that Andira inermis is a viable treatment for diabetes.
+Rats treated with Andira inermis had decreased blood glucose.
+Andira inermis is often used by TMPs to get rid of intestinal worms.

+Pollination

+Andira inermis is pollinated by many different species of bee.
+One study found that 70 species of bee visited the flowers of Andira inermis.
+Of these 70 species, it is likely that only a few of them were true pollinators.
+These flower sites, which were on trees in Costa Rica, received an average of 800 individual bees per flower site.